StatCan/egp-crn/docs/source/road_network_collapse/meshblock_creation.rst

 **Actions:**

-1. If required, use the other BO integration scenarios to connect the BO to the CRN.
+1. Treat the ferry segment as if it does not exist.
+If required, use the other BO integration scenarios to connect the BO to the CRN.

 .. admonition:: Note

-    Ferries are excluded from meshblock creation and, therefore, segmentation is not required when BOs and ferries intersect.
-However, all other :doc:`topology rules <topology_validation>` should still be respected.
+    Ferries exist as part of the CRN but are excluded from meshblock creation since their positions are unreliable as they frequently change with each new data vintage from NRN providers.
+Moreover, ferry segments are already non-exact and simply approximations of the general route taken by the ferry.

+    While ferry segments must still respect some of the :doc:`topology rules <topology_validation>`, they do not need to be segmented and are allowed to overlap and even duplicate BOs.

 Scenario: NatProvTer
 """"""""""""""""""""